Chymyst/chymyst-core/docs/chymyst05.md

 join( run { case a(x) => result(s"finished: $x") } ) // we define our reaction that will eventually inject "result(...)"

 ExternalLibrary.consumeUserFuture(fut) // the external library takes our value "fut" and does something with it
+//  Some chemistry code that eventually injects _a_ to resolve the result.
 ```